View Florence Dagney's Obituary on TheDay.com and share memories

 Uncasville - Florence "Flo" Dagney, 91, passed away peacefully Jan.
 1, at Norwichtown Rehab and Healthcare in Norwich.

-Calling hours will be held from 4 to 7 p.m.
+Calling Hours will be held from 4 p.m. to 7 p.m.
 Sunday, Jan.
 5, at the Labenski Funeral Home, 107 Boswell Ave., Norwich.
 A Mass of Christian Burial will be celebrated at 10 a.m.
 Monday, Jan.
-6, at St. Joseph Church, 120 Cliff St., Norwich, with procession to St. Joseph Cemetery for interment immediately following.
+6, at St. Joseph Church, 120 Cliff St., Norwich with procession to St. Joseph Cemetery for interment immediately following.

 Donation in Flo's memory may be made directly to the church.